-Most major credit card issuers are known for offering specific types of cards, whether that includes cards within their own loyalty program (i.e. Chase Ultimate Rewards or American Express Membership Rewards) or credit cards co-branded with specific airlines and hotel brands.
+Most major credit card issuers are known for offering specific types of cards, whether that includes cards within their own loyalty program (like Chase Ultimate Rewards or American Express Membership Rewards, for example) or credit cards co-branded with specific airlines and hotel brands.

 Citi, which first moved into card-based banking with Citicards (a card-based payment system) in 1974, is no exception.
 When it comes to Citi credit cards, most consumers know about the Citi ThankYou Rewards program, as well as the issuer’s relationship with American Airlines and Costco.

-- Qualify for a first checked bag free on domestic flights
+- One checked bag free on domestic flights

 - No foreign transaction fees